-Create an ad group
+Create your ad group

 To build a custom audience from website traffic, you’ll need to install the TikTok pixel on your website.
 The pixel also helps you optimize ads and tie the success of your ads to customer behaviors on your website.

-2. Fill in your ad text and call to action.
+- Fill in your ad text and call to action.